-- Sprinkle both sides of each chicken breast liberally with salt and pepper.2 large boneless skinless chicken breasts, 1/2 teaspoon salt, 1/4 teaspoon pepper
+- Sprinkle both sides of each chicken breast liberally with salt and pepper.2 boneless, skinless chicken breasts, ½ teaspoon kosher salt, ¼ teaspoon ground black pepper

-- Place flour in a shallow bowl and dip each chicken breast to coat.
-Coat both sides, and shake off any excess.
-Set aside.1/2 cup all-purpose flour
+- Place the flour in a shallow bowl and dip each chicken breast to coat.
+Coat both sides and shake off any excess.
+Set aside.½ cup all-purpose flour

-- Once butter is melted and butter/oil begin to shimmer/crackle, add the chicken.
+- Once the butter is melted and begins to shimmer/crackle, add the chicken.

-- Brown the chicken for 3-4 minutes per side, until the internal temperature reaching 165F.
-Remove chicken from skillet and set aside on a foil tented plate.
+- Brown the chicken for 3-4 minutes per side, until the internal temperature reaches 165°F. Remove chicken from the skillet and set aside on a foil-tented plate.

-- Add the chicken stock, lemon juice, and capers to the pan and lightly scrape the bottom of the pan to deglaze.1 cup white wine OR chicken stock, 3 tablespoons freshly squeezed lemon juice, 4 tablespoons capers
+- Add the chicken stock, lemon juice, and capers to the pan and lightly scrape the bottom of the pan to deglaze.1 cup white wine, 3 tablespoons freshly squeezed lemon juice, 4 tablespoons capers

-- Add the remaining 3 tablespoons butter and allow to melt.
+- Add the remaining 3 tablespoons of butter and allow them to melt.
 Reduce to a simmer and allow to cook for 5 minutes to slightly thicken.6 tablespoons unsalted butter

-- Return chicken to the skillet and baste in the sauce.
+- Return the chicken to the skillet and baste it in the sauce.
 Allow to simmer until chicken is heated through.

 - Cut the chicken breasts in half for better portions and to help them cook more quickly and evenly.